How to read your credit card statement

 -

-Balance transfers: If you made a balance transfer to transfer funds from a different account to your credit card, the amount you still owe will be shown here.
+Balance transfers: If you transferred a balance from another account to your credit card, that amount will be shown here.

-Cash advances: This details any cash you withdrew on your account via a cash advance.
+- Cash advances: This details any cash you withdrew from your account via a cash advance.

 Year-end summary